Search

 Black Risotto

-Black Risotto, known locally as crni rižot is a favourite in Croatia and you’ll be hard pressed to NOT find it on a menu.
+Black Risotto, known locally as crni rižot is a favourite in Croatia.
+You will be hard pressed NOT to find it on a menu.
 It’s normally made from squid, olive oil, garlic and red wine.
-The added squid ink is what gives it such an intense, dark colour so while it can look quite scary, it tastes delicious.
-Be prepared though, it will turn your mouth momentarily black!
-Pair with a nice glass of red wine and you are good to go.
+The added squid ink is what gives it such an intense, dark colour, so while it can look quite scary, it tastes delicious.
+Be prepared, though, it will turn your mouth momentarily black!
+Pair with a nice glass of red wine, and you are good to go.

 Brodet